score-json/json/TSF/trustable/statements/JLS-14.md

 ---

 The SHA value of the library in use coincides with the SHA value provided by Niels Lohmann for that version.

+The SHA value of "./single_include/nlohmann/json.hpp" within s-core coincides with the SHA value of nlohmann/json provided by Niels Lohmann for that version.